gromeck/CWP-Mockup/README.md

 # CWP-Mockup

-A mockup for an ATC controller working position (CWP).
+A mockup for an ATC controller working position (CWP), which comes with an X11 client and a web client implementation.
 It can be used as a test dummy for different display or hardware setups.

 It has no hardware dependency, no openGL/GLX.
 It can be used to test different paths between the server and the client and to measure the impact of bandwidth and latency.

+The X11 client is implemented with [FLTK](https://www.fltk.org/).
+The web client is implented with [PixiJS](https://pixijs.com/).
-Both, the X11 implementation and the web implementation have simple and effective implemented to reach good performance which is comparable.
+Both clients are simple and effective implemented to reach good performance which is comparable.

 <div style="float:left;">
 <img src="Ressources/Screenshots/CWP-Mockup-Screenshot-Display-1.png" height="500px">
 </div>

-This Mockup implements a server/client setup for a CWP in one single binary.
-In addition a standard and modern web browser can be used to display the web version.

-This binary is then started as a server and a client.
-Both, server and client, have simple frontends.

 # Build the software